49:1 Impedance Transformer for EFHW Antenna

 THE WIRE THICKNESS

-Just as I was saying about the size of the toroid you will use depending on the power you use, common sense also works for the thickness of the wire you will use to make the impedance transformer.
+Just as I was saying about the size of the toroid you will use depending on the power used, common sense also works for the thickness of the wire you need to make the impedance transformer.
 For QRP power 5W and under, a 0.50mm wire will do just great.
 For a power up to 20W maybe a 0.7mm would do well.
 If your power goes up to 50W then 1mm enameled copper wire will be good enough.
 If you put more power, also try to increase the size of the wire.
 For 100W I would use 1.5mm.

 As the elderly people usually say, having more than enough is always better than having less.
 You may not need 1.5mm wire for 100W…. and maybe 1mm would be good enough.
 But it’s always better to have some extra to “play with” rather than not having enough.
 When placing the wire on the toroid, it’s a good practice to wrap the toroid in plumber’s tape first ( teflon tape).
 It will protect the toroid and you also avoid eventual scratches on the enameled copper wire.
 For safety reasons, I prefer to use wire that has two layers of enamel instead of one.
 Make sure the wire will be as tight as possible on the ferrite core to avoid losses.

 Good luck with the project.
-With a little patience you will build a great 49:1 impedance transformer that will be very useful for your EFHW antenna.
+With a little patience you will build a great 49:1 impedance transformer / 64:1 impedance transformer that will be very useful for your EFHW antenna.
 Built carefully, it should last you many years.

 73 DE YO6DXE